Overview

 Start dates & application deadlines

-Students living overseas should apply at least 3 months prior to semester start date and on-shore students apply no less than one month prior to semester start date.
+We recommend that students living overseas should apply at least 3 months prior to semester start date.

 Language